Chair, Department of Orthopaedic Surgery

 Eight other Cleveland Clinic specialties are ranked in the Top 10.
 Cleveland Clinic earned the highest ranking of any Ohio hospital.

-Other specialties noted for national excellence include cancer and psychiatry.
+Other specialties noted for national excellence include ENT and pediatrics.
 Cleveland Clinic Children's offers highly specialized pediatric care in a family-centered atmosphere.
 It has been ranked the best children's hospital in Ohio by Child magazine.

 Cleveland Clinic was founded in 1921 as a not-for-profit group practice, integrating clinical and hospital care with research and physician education.
 In addition to our Cleveland location, we have Cleveland Clinic Florida, Cleveland Clinic Nevada, Cleveland Clinic Canada, and Cleveland Clinic Abu Dhabi.
 Cleveland Clinic London is also scheduled to open in February 2021.

-Cleveland Clinic has more than 3,500 salaried physicians on staff, representing approximately 120 specialties and subspecialties.
-In 2016, they provided a total of 7.6 million outpatient visits, 229,132 acute admissions and observations, and 207,354 surgical cases.
+Cleveland Clinic has more than 3,600 salaried physicians and scientists on staff, representing approximately 120 specialties and subspecialties.
+In 2017, we provided a total of 7.6 million outpatient visits, 229,132 acute admissions and observations, and 207,354 surgical cases.
 Patients came to us from across America and from more than 180 nations.
-We also lead an extensive system of community hospitals in Cleveland called the Cleveland Clinic Hospitals.
+We also lead an extensive system of community hospitals in Northeast Ohio called the Cleveland Clinic Hospitals.

-This system is made up of Cleveland Clinic and Fairview Hospital, Lutheran Hospital, Marymount Hospital, Euclid Hospital, Fairview Hospital, Hillcrest Hospital, Lodi Hospital, Lutheran Hospital, Marymount Hospital, Medina Hospital, South Pointe Hospital, and Union Hospital.
+This system is made up of Cleveland Clinic Main Campus, Akron General Hospital, Avon Hospital, Euclid Hospital, Fairview Hospital, Hillcrest Hospital, Lodi Hospital, Lutheran Hospital, Marymount Hospital, Medina Hospital, South Pointe Hospital, and Union Hospital.
 Ashtabula County Medical Center is also an affiliate of Cleveland Clinic.
 With approximately 4,500 staffed beds, Cleveland Clinic Hospitals offers broad geographic coverage, a full continuum of care, improved quality and lower cost of care to Northeast Ohio residents.